brandonchinn178/talks/haskell-love-2020/Presentation.md

 # Implementing `aeson-schemas`

-^ Pause for questions here
+^ Pause for questions here if time

 ^ Intro to type-level programming + general overview of `aeson-schemas`